 Rules For Participation

 This is a handicapped tournament.
 Skill levels are calculated using The Equalizer® Handicapping System.
-For more information regarding The Equalizer®, refer to Section 4 of the APA Official Team Manual (“OTM”).
+For more information regarding The Equalizer®, refer to the APA Official Team Manual (“OTM”).

 The following are rules applicable to this Tournament:

-- You must have submitted an Entry Form and entry fee prior to April 9, 2018.
+1. You must have submitted an Entry Form and entry fee prior to March 11, 2024.

-- The Rules contained in The Official APA/CPA 8-Ball & 9-Ball Game Rules Booklet and the OTM apply to all Tournament matches and are applicable except to the extent they conflict with these Rules For Participation or the Certification Statement.
+2. The Rules contained in The Official APA/CPA 8-Ball & 9-Ball Game Rules Booklet and the OTM apply to all Tournament matches and are applicable except to the extent they conflict with these Rules For Participation or the Certification Statement.

-- You must be at least 18 years of age to participate.
+3. You must be at least 18 years of age to participate.

-- Any player entering the Tournament under fraudulent or false pretenses or participating in the Tournament under fraudulent or false pretenses will be disqualified.
+6. Any player entering the Tournament under fraudulent or false pretenses or participating in the Tournament under fraudulent or false pretenses will be disqualified.
 Players may also be disqualified for excessive skill level movement, irregularities or falsification of any scoresheet or Certification Statement, or for sportsmanship violations affecting the integrity of the Tournament, APA or the sport.

-- APA has the absolute and final authority to make all rulings relating to, or having an effect on, the Tournament and APA Members’ participation in the Tournament, including, but not limited to, rulings regarding player ability, skill level assignment, adjustments of a player’s skill levels and disqualifications.
-If a player is disqualified from this Tournament for any reason, that player will forfeit all titles, awards, and prize money he or she would otherwise be entitled to, and receive a minimum two-year suspension of their membership in APA.
+7. APA has the absolute and final authority to make all rulings relating to, or having an effect on, the Tournament and APA Members’ participation in the Tournament, including, but not limited to, rulings regarding player ability, skill level assignment, adjustments of a player’s skill levels and disqualifications.
+If a player is disqualified from this Tournament for any reason, that player will forfeit all titles, awards, and prize money they would otherwise be entitled to, and receive a minimum two-year suspension of their membership in APA.
 Disqualification can occur prior to, during, or after the Tournament.

-- APA reserves the authority, at its sole discretion, to make modifications to the rules, format or any other aspect of the Event.
+8. APA reserves the authority, at its sole discretion, to make modifications to the rules, format or any other aspect of the Event.

-- Roster changes will not be accepted at the Tournament site in Las Vegas.
+9. Roster changes will not be accepted at the Tournament site in Las Vegas.

-- To be eligible to participate in this Tournament:
+10. To be eligible to participate in this Tournament:

-- The sum of the Highest Skill Levels of each team’s members must equal, or be less than, ten (10), unless the team won its bid through division play or a qualifying tournament, in which case the team will be allowed to start this Tournament with a combined skill level of eleven (11) or twelve (12), the qualifying tournament’s bracket must be submitted with the team’s entry, or the team will not be eligible.
+- the team won its bid through a qualifying tournament.
+If a qualifying tournament is held by the Local League Office, the sum of the Highest Skill Levels of each team’s members must equal, or be less than, ten (10).
+The advancing team will be allowed to start this Tournament with a combined skill level of eleven (11) or twelve (12); however, the qualifying tournament’s bracket must be submitted with the team’s entry, or the team will not be eligible.
 If the team’s combined skill level exceeds the maximum, one or both players must be replaced, prior to the Tournament, to reduce the combined skill level to ten (10) or below.

 - Players may only be on the roster of one team participating in this Tournament.